aslpavel/wayland-py/README.md

 ## Examples
 - Checkerboard window `make basic`
-- Render animated metabalss `make metaballs`
+- Render animated metaballs `make metaballs`

 ## Why
 I was trying to figure out how wayland protocol works, and as an exercise implemented it in python